TeensyROM!

 So the two components are theTeensyROM, and the NFC reader that lets you make your own virtual cartridges to swap between programs, connected to the TeensyROM’s USB port.

-The reality is that tapping the NFC card is really doing little more than automatically selecting a crt file that’s already on the TeensyROM, and then rebooting the C64 with that virtual cartridge now being active.
+The reality is that tapping the NFC card is really doing little more than automatically selecting a crt or prg file that’s already on the TeensyROM, and then rebooting the C64 with that virtual cartridge file now being “active” as the first thing the computer sees on startup.
 However, it’s a cool little way to keep that sense of using physical cartridges, floppies or cassettes without the costs of increasingly-rare media and load times, and risks of losing something precious or irreplaceable with those old formats.
 Keep that old worn game cassette you’ve been holding all these years intact, just load the program from something else instead while you preserve the actual original media that introduced you to this world of miracles, instead.

 Now, to be clear, you can actually use the TeensyROM by itself.
 You do NOT need the NFC reader add-on for it to be able to load cartridge files you select from its own built-in menu.
 However, you will still have to reach around to the cartridge to tap the reset button to back out of a program/game, or reset the Commodore manually with the power switch itself (like dad always did) or with whatever other reset mod you’ve built in.
 All the NFC portion does is make it easier to hold something physical in your hands and flip to a desired program more quickly because one card=one program, so once you’ve set it up and put a label on it, that card might as well be an instant-load disk itself (though no, the programs do NOT load from the card.
 They come from the SD card on the Teensy; the NFC tags just tell it which program to reset-and-run when tapped).